 Used effectively, videos can comprise an integral element in a display ad, providing the ad a richness that users generally respond to far better than with static ads.

-A well-executed and customized video banner ad can be an important foot in the door for a user to engage more extensively with brand content.
+A well-executed and customized video banner ad can be an essential foot in the door for a user to engage more extensively with branded content.

 There are three types of video ads:

 If you want to target a specific audience and the publisher doesn’t offer an in-stream video option, you can still buy ad placements for that site and use the out-stream video option.
 This is the place where an online video ad maker will help you shine.
 But more on this later.

 First of all, let’s walk through the three types of banner video ads, the benefits of using them as a significant part of your display advertising strategy, and what kind of ad you should choose for your brand.